 I know that “older men” do not feel as if they are getting old or even “looking old”.
 I am not talking about a woman attracting a man.
-I am referring to the media out there that photo shops pictures of women, young and old, to make every body appear to be flawless.
+I am referring to the media.
+They photo shops pictures of women, young and old.
+They make every body appear to be flawless.
 I will tell you now, those bodies do not really exist.

 As an aging female, you may already know that.
-I realize that Hollywood has pushed looking young so hard down our throats, that even a tiny wrinkle can cause a woman to have lower self esteem and feel less attractive.
+I realized that Hollywood has pushed looking young down our throats… that even a tiny wrinkle can cause a woman to have lower self esteem and feel less attractive.
 There is a 500% increase in plastic surgery over just the past few years.

 Hey, I am all for plastic surgery if it makes you feel better about yourself.
 But, let me tell you, I have long since learned that it is what underneath that counts.
 Senior women over the age of 50 are the backbone of this society.
 After raising children and focusing on family, women are now looking for personal fulfillment.

-As a boomer myself, I know that there are many out there that have experienced loss of loved ones, surviving cancer or some other medical condition.
+As a boomer myself, I know that there are many out there that have experienced loss of loved ones.
+Many have survived cancer or some other medical condition.
 There are many women out there that are walking medical miracles.
 We are also the first generation to face caring for our aging parents when we retire.

 There are many grand parents out there that are raising their grandchildren.
-We are baby boomers and we are trend setters.
+We are baby boomers and we are trendsetters.
 There are things we can do to change how our culture views the aging female.
-I believe we have an obligation to show that getting old is not for sissies and beauty is not just youthful looking skin and wrinkle free body.
+I believe we have an obligation to show that getting old is not for sissies.
+Beauty is not just youthful looking skin and wrinkle free body.
 It is time we redefine beauty.

-One of the problems many aging females have, is many have a hard time voicing their own opinion, or speaking up for themselves.
+One of the problems aging females have, is voicing their own opinion.
+Many have not learned how to speak up for themselves.
 This leads to feelings of inadequacy and low self esteem.
-Sometimes we just need to let someone know we have feelings and an opinion to feel freer.
-Of course, stay up on current events.
+Sometimes we just need to let someone know we have feelings.
+Offering our opinion may help us to feel freer.

 And, Lord knows, I have been guilty of wearing sweatpants to run to the store.
 I think as we age, we really must make ourselves feel good.
 Getting up and dressed and putting make up on, makes me feel good .
 Keep a sense of humor.